unicode-org/message-format-wg/spec/formatting.md

 Implementations MAY offer functionality for customizing this, such as by emitting XML-ish tags for each _markup_.

+_Attributes_ are reserved for future standardization.
+Other than checking for valid syntax, they SHOULD NOT affect the processing or output of a _message_.

 ### Examples

 _This section is non-normative._